 T-Mobile will be looking to display strength as it nears its next earnings release.
 On that day, T-Mobile is projected to report earnings of $0.57 per share, which would represent a year-over-year decline of 26.92%.
 Our most recent consensus estimate is calling for quarterly revenue of $20.19 billion, up 1.22% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.95 per share and revenue of $81.79 billion.
-These totals would mark changes of +13.9% and +2.12%, respectively, from last year.
+TMUS's full-year Zacks Consensus Estimates are calling for earnings of $2.95 per share and revenue of $81.79 billion.
+These results would represent year-over-year changes of +13.9% and +2.12%, respectively.

-Investors might also notice recent changes to analyst estimates for T-Mobile.
+Any recent changes to analyst estimates for T-Mobile should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 4.87% higher.
-T-Mobile is currently sporting a Zacks Rank of #3 (Hold).
+T-Mobile currently has a Zacks Rank of #3 (Hold).

-It is also worth noting that TMUS currently has a PEG ratio of 1.58.
+Meanwhile, TMUS's PEG ratio is currently 1.5.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Wireless National industry currently had an average PEG ratio of 1.96 as of yesterday's close.
+The Wireless National industry currently had an average PEG ratio of 1.88 as of yesterday's close.

 The Wireless National industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 206, putting it in the bottom 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 106, which puts it in the top 42% of all 250+ industries.